mallocator/docker-cli-proxy/README.md

 [![Build Status](https://travis-ci.org/mallocator/docker-cli-proxy.svg?branch=master)](https://travis-ci.org/mallocator/docker-cli-proxy)

-A docker client dropin when no local binary is available that can connect to remote docker services
+A docker client drop-in when no local binary is available that can connect to remote docker services

 This is currently only a partial implementation for my specific usecase and will be extended as needed.